International adoption of South Korean children: In popular culture

 Korean adoptees to the USA are a common component of South Korean television series.
 The adoptees depicted are generally born of two Korean parents, speak Korean, and are successful in the United States.
-Examples of this are: You Are My Destiny (character -Daniel Pitt); Her Private Life (character - Ryan Gold).
+Examples of this include You Are My Destiny (character: Daniel Pitt) and Her Private Life (character: Ryan Gold).

 Blue Bayou, a film written and directed by Justin Chon, depicts a Korean-American man who was adopted by a white family and is at risk for deportation because his parents did not file for his citizenship.
 The movie is based on true stories about interracial adoption, which is related to the Child Citizenship Act of 2000.